Research Interests

 Improving students' sense of belonging through informal student-faculty interactions

-Formal (lectures, office hours) between students and faculty may be intimidating for undergraduate students.
+Formal (lectures, office hours) interactions between students and faculty may be intimidating for undergraduate students.
 We aim to facilitate student-faculty interactions outside of the classroom, in a more informal format, to break the communication barrier.
 We are interested in whether these informal interactions will foster a stronger sense of community in students.
 In the first phase of this research, we paired undergraduate students with faculties for a casual lunch.
 The lunches have been proven to be significantly beneficial to students' senses of belonging, clarity of career goals, and intention to graduate.

 We are currently in Phase II of this study for characterizing whether the increases in sense of belonging have been equitable across multiple traditionally underrepresented groups in engineering.
+We also aim to gain qualitative insights from the students and faculties that we interviewed and refine our survey approach for larger-scale rollout.

 Building a learning community for women in engineering